 Especially for those in creative fields, navigating legal issues can feel overwhelming and confusing, maybe even unnecessary.
 Yet having a basic legal understanding of how to protect your work and property is incredibly crucial.
 You need to know how to legally incorporate everyone's input and notes into your script without worrying about losing authorship.
 You need to know how to set up a partnership for success and why so many people run into trouble when doing so.
 You need to know when it's okay to agree to work for free or 'on spec' and why it's still vital to have a written agreement.
 And you need to know when it's okay to talk business on your own behalf.
 The good news is you don't need to pass the bar in order to ensure you and your projects are in good legal shape.
 Instead, you just need a little guidance.

-Producer and attorney Gary W. Goldstein, has produced some of the biggest box office hits in film history and has served as a mentor to dozens of prestigious writers, producers, and filmmakers.
+Producer and attorney Gary W. Goldstein star of Netflix's The Movies That Made Us, has produced some of the biggest box office hits in film history and has served as a mentor to dozens of prestigious writers, producers, and filmmakers.
 His credits include PRETTY WOMAN, UNDER SIEGE, THE MOTHMAN PROPHECIES, and many more.
 He's also papered some of the biggest deals in film history.
 By working as both a producer and entertainment attorney, Gary's knowledge of deal memos and contracts is without peer.
 He knows all the do's and don'ts, the tips and tricks, and the side streets and alleyways toward making sure that you are not only protected, but getting the benefits and compensation you deserve for your efforts.

 As if all this wasn't enough, Gary will provide a 40-page interactive workbook exclusive for those who take this webinar.
 This is an invaluable resource!